krNesland/eva/README.md

 (and similar).
 Some of the packages listed might be already installed.

 ## Getting Started
 To get started with the TurtleBot, one should go through the steps in the [manual](http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview).
-If not familiar with ROS, one should also go through the [beginner level turtorials](http://wiki.ros.org/ROS/Tutorials).
+If not familiar with ROS, one should also go through the [beginner level tutorials](http://wiki.ros.org/ROS/Tutorials).

 ## How To Run a Mode
 Mode 4 as an example.
 ```
 roslaunch eva_a mode4.launch
 ```
 and open the corresponding web page in the "pages" folder.
-Note that this mode requires you to be connected to the physical TurtleBot.
+Note that this mode requires you to have brought up the physical TurtleBot.
 ```
 roslauch eva_a mode4_sim.launch
 ```